|

 24 Jun 1918 The "Wackett invention" |

-Aerial drops of ammunition to field troops were needed but almost impossible to achieve with accuracy.
-Capt L. J. Wackett, DFC, ("A" Flight's Commander) invented a bomb-rack release device that effectively solved the problem for the Allies.
-Wackett became a leading figure in Australian aviation and was instrumental in the design and manufacture the Sabres and Mirages operated by 3SQN. | |
+Aerial drops of ammunition to field troops were needed, but almost impossible to achieve with accuracy.
+Capt L. J. Wackett, DFC, ("A" Flight's Commander) invented a modified bomb-rack that allowed ammunition-box parachuting, which effectively solved the problem for the Allies.
+Wackett became a leading figure in Australian aviation and was instrumental in the design and manufacture the Sabres and Mirages later operated (from 1956 to 1986) by 3SQN. |

 The advance to the HINDENBURG LINE (5 Sep1918) The Squadron moved 16 air miles (26km) west to PROYART in preparation for the final thrust by the Allied forces to break through the enemy stronghold line. |